 - Current immunization records

-Maine CNA Training & Testing Costs
+Maine CNA Classes & Testing Costs

 In order to be CNA certified in the state of Maine, you must pass a state-approved program of 180 hours.
 These courses are a combination of 90 hours of classroom time, 20 hours of lab time and 70 hours of hands-on clinical skills.
-With such thorough training, you will be able to work in skilled nursing, nursing homes, hospitals, and other medical facilities.
+With such thorough classes, you will be able to work in skilled nursing, nursing homes, hospitals, and other medical facilities.

-CNA Training in Maine
+CNA Programs in Maine

 Bangor Adult Education.
 BAE offers great support to help you begin your path in healthcare.
 Offering flexible hours and tuition assistance, if you are in the Bangor area, this would be a great program you may want to check out.